Articles

 Trading Off Compute in Training and Inference

-Some techniques allow to increase the performance of Machine Learning models at the cost of more expensive inference, or reduce inference compute at the cost of lower performance.
+Some techniques allow to increase the performance of machine learning models at the cost of more expensive inference, or reduce inference compute at the cost of lower performance.
 This possibility induces a tradeoff between spending more resources on training or on inference.
 We explore the characteristics of this tradeoff and outline some implications for AI governance.

 The Limited Benefit of Recycling Foundation Models